KSrikarC/WILEY-FINAL-PROJECT/readme.md

-# Colony Bank of India
+# Flask & SQL Web app for Banking application

-Colony Bank of India is a simple banking application developed using Flask and MySQL.
+This is a simple banking application developed using Flask and MySQL.
 It allows users to sign up, sign in, perform withdrawals, deposits, and view transaction history.

 ## Features